Calla Table Lamp

 Manufacturer: To be appraised.

-The original is produced by Arredoluce, Monza, Italy.
+The original table lamp was produced by Arredoluce, Monza, Italy.

 Calla is named after the Calla-flower (Zantedeschia).